gedrutten/Portfolio/content/3644QCA/Day2.md

 </div>

 After lunch, we were briefed on the plan for the next couple of days and were introduced to Yanxi Shen, an Intangible Cultural Heritage representative of the Yao people.
 She presented a series of embroidered works and explained the significance of embroidery to the women of her culture.
 It is their form of communication as they Yao people have no written communication.
 As such, they tell their stories through their embroidery, mostly in black and white.
-The vibrantly coloured garments are also hand embroidered, but it is the black and white garmets, usually worn as an underskirt that tell their stories.
+The vibrantly coloured garments are also hand embroidered, but it is the black and white garments, usually worn as an underskirt that tell their stories.

 When the Yao women are bored or lonely, they would sing while they embroidered, attracting company to visit.
 And once they have children of their own, they begin to embroider for those children - for their daughters, and for their future daughter-in-laws.
 Yanxi gave us the pleasure of singing a traditional song as she embroidered which you can see below...